nadsbuhdha/portfolio-project-4/README.md

 The Lost Tapes is a website dedicated to music album reviews.
 The Lost Tapes gives the user the ability to read album reviews, write their own album reviews, edit and delete their reviews.
 Users can also interact with each other in the comment section allowing a community driven ethos which permeates throughout the site.
 The lost tapes is virtual world where music lovers can share their takes on the latest, or classic, albums and discuss their views and opinion on released albums.

+A live version of the site can be [here](https://the-lost-tapes-p4.herokuapp.com/)

 ## UX

 The purpose of this project is to deliver a blog-style music site which allows users to create, read, update, and delete reviews.
 The target audience for this site is people who are interested in music and would like to read and share the opinions of others on album releases.